spiderbox/rails-assessment/README.md

-# SpiderBox Design Ruby on Rails Assessment
+# SpiderBox Design Assessment

 ## 1. THE URL SHORTENER CHALLENGE

-Your mission is to make a URL shortener full-stack application using any database engine, Ruby On Rails, (bonus points if the frontend is a SPA in ReactJS).
+Your mission is to make a URL shortener full-stack application using any database engine, Ruby On Rails or Laravel, (bonus points if the frontend is a SPA in ReactJS).
-Create one repo if you work entirely with RoR, or two repos if you work with Rails + React.
+Create one repo if you work entirely with RoR/Laravel, or two repos if you work with Rails/Laravel + React.
 Send us the links of both repositories.

 +kudos If you use docker, that would be great and give extra points.